pmem/pmdk/doc/libpmemlog.3.md

   The `pmemlog_appendv()` function appends to the log `plp` just like `pmemlog_append()` above, but this function takes a scatter/gather list in a manner similar to **writev**(2).
 In this case, the entire list of buffers is appended atomically, as if the buffers in `iov` were concatenated in order.
 On success, zero is returned.
 On error, -1 is returned and `errno` is set.

-   >NOTE: Since **libpmemlog** is designed as a low-latency code path, many of the checks routinely done by the operating system for **writev**(2) are not practical in the library’s implementation of `pmemlog_appendv()`.
+   >NOTE: Since **libpmemlog** is designed as a low-latency code path, many of the checks routinely done by the operating system for **writev**(2) are not practical in the library's implementation of `pmemlog_appendv()`.
 No attempt is made to detect `NULL` or incorrect pointers, or illegal count values, for example.

 ```c
 long long pmemlog_tell(PMEMlogpool *plp);